-How To Involve Stakeholders in Selecting Enterprise Software
+How To Involve Stakeholders In Selecting Enterprise Software

+Choosing the right software to run a critical business process can be a high-stakes game.
 Rarely will any one product perfectly fit all requirements, but an expensive software purchase that misses the mark by too much will be a drag on the organization for years, creating inefficient systems and compromised workflows.

 Identify Stakeholders Early